 To me Art is truly transcendent, especially abstract art, one can convey a feeling or idea in a way that is superior to language, to me it is similar to mathematics, in so far as some ideas elude language while they are perfectly at home in the realm of abstract mathematics.

-Another art book is planned for 2020, the working title is “Symbiosis: Art and Mathematics.”
+Another art book is planned with, the working title is “Symbiosis: Art and Mathematics.”